 We are a group of volunteers with a diverse range of backgrounds, brought together by our love of nature.
 We host regular events such as talks, walks and are active with habitat restoration projects such as bush regeneration.
 Would you like to become more involved with us?
 We would love to hear from you.
 We hold committee meetings bi-monthly from 7.00 pm to 8.30 pm on the first Wednesday of February, April, June, August, October and December.

-Sunday 4th May 2025 Blue Gum Walk Hornsby – Leaders David Roberts and Tanya Bolesic Meeting Place: Rosemead Road Picnic Area, 107 Rosemead Rd Hornsby at 8.30am.
-Walk starts at 9am.
-Details of walk: This two and a half hour (5 km) circuit walk follows the much-loved Blue Gum track.
-Experience the dramatic changes in […]
+Sunday 25th May 2025 Blue Gum Walk Hornsby – Leader David Roberts A group of Friends of Berowra Valley headed off from 107 Rosemead Rd Hornsby for a two and a half hour (5 km) circuit walk follows the much-loved Blue Gum track.
+We experienced the dramatic changes in vegetation as the tall blue gums […]

 Read More